henry-hz/learn-coding/README.md

 5. Learn linux (optional), but very very important

 After you got some experience with Javascript, consider learning Haskell, to it will be easy to learn every other language.
+But programming, is more than art and science, see [this](http://www.techrepublic.com/blog/10-things/10-traits-to-look-for-when-youre-hiring-a-programmer/) link 10 traits that you should develop also, and will for sure determine your relationship with the market.

 ## Abstractions